-Conducted by Jessica Therese, Senior Editor of Prose
+Interview Conducted by Jessica Therese, Senior Prose Editor

 1. I love your poem "At*" published in Rag Queen Periodical exploring responses after hearing of a disclosure of sexual assault.
 What do you think is the best response someone could give after hearing about trauma?